 We also can’t forget those historical persons of color who contributed significantly to advancing the manufacturing industries and also contributing to the advancement of minority groups.
 In 1908, Madame C.J.
 Walker created her own company manufacturing specialized hair products for African American women.
 The Madame C.J.
 Walker Manufacturing Company employed thousands of women, and in addition to on the job training in sales and grooming, Madame C.J.
 Walker taught many women how to budget, build their business, and become financially independent.

-Here at ProtoCAM, we recognize the impact that people of color have had on the 3D additive manufacturing industry, as well as the world at large, not just in February, but every day.
+At ProtoCAM, we recognize the impact that people of color have had on the 3D additive manufacturing industry, as well as the world at large, not just in February, but every day.
 Our goal is to continue to highlight and recognize how people of color are changing our industry and environment, no matter what time of year, and to work towards a more inclusive world.